aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 **Remarks**

-Setting this property only takes effect when the CategoryType property is set to TimeScale.
+Only takes effect when the CategoryType property is set to TimeScale.

 **Returns:**
 int